merlot-dev/Domoticz-SMA-SunnyBoy/README.md

 # Domoticz-SMA-SunnyBoy
-Domoticz plugin to get SMA Sunny Boy 1.5 information
+Domoticz plugin to get SMA Sunny Boy 1.5/TriPower information

 ONLY TESTED FOR Raspberry Pi

-With Python version 3.5 & Domoticz version 4.10717 (stable)
+With Python version 3.7.3 & Domoticz version 2020.2

 ## Prerequisites

-If the ID's in the script doesn't get the expected information, you have to find them out by using packetcapture while accesing the  SMA Sunny Boy with your browser
+The Serial ID of the sunny power.
+But if you do not know it, just enter a fake value.
+Upon the first call the log will tell you which Serial ID Domotics got back.

 ## Installation